 How many replications (# plants, # fruits) and what were the sample sizes for the antocyanin, lycopene, antioxidant and other measurements?
 What was the zygosity of the analyzed plants?

 AU: I add “For repetition, each line had 5-7 plants.
-The four to six pooled tomatoes were collected from each plant.” in Statistical analysis and repetition section.
+The four to six pooled tomatoes were collected from each plant.” in statistical analysis and repetition section.

 - We used the cultivar Rubion.
 And we maintained the line by selfing for at least five years by every three months.
 We believe it is homozygous.
-I added the cultivar name in “Plant transformation” section
+I added the cultivar name in “Plant transformation” section.

 Line 133: “The extraction procedure was following (Muir et al. 2001)”should be corrected.